The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 The Chairman of the Board may chair the Remuneration and Human Resources Committee, but not the Risk and Audit Committee.
 When appointing members of each Committee, the Board shall take account of the skills and experience appropriate for that Committee as well as any statutory or regulatory requirements.

 The three Committees operated by the Board shall consider and determine the matters for which they are responsible in accordance with their Charter.
 Copies of the charter of each Committee are published on the Company's website.
-All Directors are invited to attend any Committee meeting and can access Committee papers at all times.
+All Directors are invited to attend any Committee meeting.

 Review of Board, Committee and Individual Directors' Performance